Fees

 ANY BANK HOLIDAYS.

 Fees must be paid for any absences due to illness or family holidays.
 If you wish to remove your child from the pre-school before the end of the term in order to go on holiday, the fees must be paid up to the end of the term as the place cannot be offered to another child.
-In order to secure a place, all parents are requested to pay a £50 non-refundable registration fee before the term that their child is due to start.

 Payments are due half termly in advance, if this presents difficulty, then it is acceptable for fees to be paid weekly.